LycorisDev/c_game_twenty-squares/README.md

 ---

-It's based upon the oldest game known to mankind: a five millenia old mesopotamian board game, known today as the Game of Twenty Squares or the Royal Game of Ur.
+It's based upon the oldest game known to mankind: a five millennia old mesopotamian board game, known today as the Game of Twenty Squares or the Royal Game of Ur.
 Its purpose is to provide a "classic" version of the game, as well as a new take on it, that exploits possibilities brought by a computer.

 The game has four levels:
 1. Classic Infinite.